xiaosu-zhu/Aurora.Music/Documentation/Extension/Extension Development.md

 Aurora Music have implemented the support for Extensions (1: [Extend your app with services, extensions, and packages][1], 2: [Create and consume an app service][2]).
 Here's what extensions in Aurora Music can do:

- - Performe as a lyric provider
+ - Perform as a lyric provider
- - Performe as an online music provider
+ - Perform as an online music provider
- - Performe as an online metadata provider
+ - Perform as an online metadata provider

 # How It Works